DungeonPaper/dungeon-paper-app/README.md

      final String sentryDsn = '<sentry dsn value>';
    }
    ```

+   Sentry DSN can remain empty to skip error reporting

+1. To run build scripts, install [script_runner](https://pub.dev/packages/script_runner) and use
+   `scr -h` to see all available commands

 As mentioned above, Firebase secret keys must be your own, and so are the databases and services
 related to them.
 This project uses Firebase auth, Firestore, and Crashlytics.